Skip to main content

 Description

-CVE-2026-32815 is an improper authentication vulnerability in SiYuan note-taking software versions 3.
+CVE-2026-32815 is an improper authentication vulnerability in SiYuan Note versions 3.
 6. 0 and below.
 The WebSocket endpoint (/ws) allows unauthenticated connections when specific URL parameters are used, enabling external clients, including malicious websites, to connect and receive real-time server push events.
-This leads to leakage of sensitive metadata such as document titles, notebook names, file paths, and CRUD operations performed by authenticated users.
-The absence of Origin header validation allows cross-origin WebSocket connections, enabling silent monitoring of a victim's local SiYuan instance by malicious websites.
+This leaks sensitive metadata such as document titles, notebook names, file paths, and CRUD operations performed by authenticated users.
+The lack of Origin header validation allows cross-origin WebSocket connections, enabling silent monitoring of a victim's local SiYuan instance.
 The vulnerability has been fixed in version 3.
 6. 1.
-It has a CVSS 4.
+The CVSS 4.

 AI-Powered Analysis